Voices of the Islands

 Welcome ... to the place they call home

 "I love watching people react to whales.
 Everyone's breath just stops.
 Seeing them in the wild—there's nothing like it."

 Voices of the Islands Video - Whale Watching, Captain Dan

 "Whales are special," says Captain Dan, who has been leading whale and wildlife watching tours for more than 30 years, and it never gets old.
-"Once you leave the shore, a whole new world opens up!"
+"Once you leave the shore, it's just a whole new world!"

 The San Juan Islands are one of the best places to see orca whales in the wild.
 "I love taking people out on the water," he says.
 "It is an unbelievable sight to see them jumping out of the water."